Update: The project described below is actually happening! Head to jawws.org for more content and posts.

 How can we forge better norms?

 First, I want to emphasize that the primary goal of scientific writing is communication among researchers, not between researchers and the public.
-Facilitating this communication, and lowering the barriers to entry into hyperspecialized fields,17For students, and for scientists in adjacent fields are the things I want to optimize for.
+Facilitating this communication, and lowering the barriers to entry into hyperspecialized fields, are the things I want to optimize for.

 However, I do think there are benefits to making science more accessible to non-specialists — scientists in very different fields, academics outside science, journalists, teachers, politicians, etc. — without having to rely on the layer of popular science.
 So while we won’t optimize for this directly, it’s worth improving it along the way if we can.